cirosantilli/linux-cheat/compile/gcc/index.md

 `c11` will be the next version and is still being developed at the time of writting

-to allow gnu extensions:
+To allow gnu extensions:

     gcc -std=gnu90

-this is necessary on projects that rely on the extensions, such as the linux kernel
+This is necessary on projects that rely on the extensions, such as the linux kernel

 ##ansi

-don't use this, use `std` instead
+Don't use this, use `std` instead

     gcc -ansi

-implies the most recent `-std` which gnu considers is stable manner (not necessarily the latest)
+Implies the most recent `-std` which gnu considers is stable manner (not necessarily the latest)

-changes with time, currently equals:
+Changes with time, currently equals:

     gcc -std=c90

-it is a bit confusing not to have a fixed version of the standard to comply to, so just use std instead.
+It is a bit confusing not to have a fixed version of the standard to comply to, so just use std instead.

 ##pedantic

-give warnings for code that does not comply with c1x standard:
+Give warnings for code that does not comply with c1x standard:

     gcc -std=c1x -pedantic

-this does not mean *FULL* complience, but greatly increases complience
+This does not mean *FULL* compliance, but greatly increases compliance.

-there is currently no full complience check in `gcc`
+There is currently no full compliance check in `gcc`

-give errors instead of warnings:
+Give errors instead of warnings:

     gcc -std=c1x -pedantic-errors

 ##march

-optimizes code to given cpu (arch is for archtecture)
+Optimizes code to given cpu (arch is for archtecture)

-may use instructions only available to given cpu
+May use instructions only available to given cpu

-optimize for currrent compiling machine:
+Optimize for currrent compiling machine:

     gcc -march=native

-strict 80386 instruction set. old, compatible, used on almost all desktops and laptops:
+Strict 80386 instruction set. old, compatible, used on almost all desktops and laptops:

     gcc -march=i386

 Arm v.7, used on mobiles today:

     gcc -march=armv7

 ##optimization

-list possible optimizations for `-O`:
+List possible optimizations for `-O`:

     gcc -Q -O --help=optimizers

-the options:
+The options:

 - O0 : no speed optimization.
 This is the default
 - O  : basic speed optimization.
 Same as `-O1`.